michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-11-20-newsletter.md

 necessarily defined or agreed upon yet---but the basic outline of the new features is available.
-In linking to the [working outline][ln1.1 outline], Rusty Russell noted the following highlights: "multi-path payments, dual-funded channels, splicing , wumbo, hidden destinations, and many gossip improvements."
+In linking to the [working outline][ln1.1 outline], Rusty Russell noted the following highlights: "multi-path payments, dual-funded channels, splicing, wumbo, hidden destinations, and many gossip improvements."
 The points below are Optech's attempt to briefly summarize these changes.